srm985/mok-project/README.md

 ## Bugs

-This keyboard does not yet fully support ligature in layouts such as punjabi, gujarati, etc...
+I'm not certain if ligature support is fully functioning for keyboards such as Hindi, Punjabi, Arabic, etc...

+This initial release is not intended to be mobile friendly.
+It's original scope was intended for those devices such as terminals.
+It is the intention to provide mobile support at a later time.

 ## Versioning